Papan07/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 19: Backend endpoint for cart item quantity**
 ✅ Created put request for updating quantity for cart item.

+### **🛠️ Milestone 19: Backend endpoint for UserDetailsrt**
+✅ Created endpoint for userDetais in backend.
+✅ Created User.jsx for user details in frontend.